moise-mulungu/mixed-react-projects/project-info/teamdm/tech/medium-articles/defensive-programing.md

 Anyway, great job, just some food for thought.
 The blog posts are yours completely.
 I'll never insist on anything in particular, just offer suggestions.

-DM: todoMM: is the other file with the same article a duplicate? please have only one version of something in the repo.
-That way I know which one to read!(done)

 -->